-• Quest School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance (WTSC 2018)
+• Trinity School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance.
+(WTSC 2018).

-Schools are not the investigating agency when there are child protection concerns We will however contribute to the investigation and assessment processes as required.
-Quest School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.

-• The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.
+- Whilst schools are not the investigating agency when there are child protection concerns, we will contribute to the investigation and assessment processes as required.
+Trinity School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings. - The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.